AI Bookkeeping

 The honest answer: both, for different jobs.
 Claude is a horizontal large language model with a Skills layer on top.
 Excellent for one-off tasks where you bring the data and read the answer.
 Bookkeeping at 15 client books is not one task.
 It is the same task 247 times per client, every cycle, with an audit trail at the end.
 That is a vertical product.

-This piece walks the split.
+This is the broad answer.
 What Claude does well for a bookkeeper.
 What it does not do.
 Where it fits in a working stack.

 Anthropic's launch was real.
 Claude's Skills layer wraps prebuilt task templates around the model so you do not start from scratch every time.
 Eight of the 15 published Skills are finance work a bookkeeper recognizes.
 Here is what each one is useful for in practice.